ibexa/documentation-user/docs/persona_paths/manage_content_model.md

 ---
-description: Learn about the content model, Content Types and Fields.
+description: Learn about the content model, content types and Fields.
 ---

 # Manage content model

 If you have Administrator permissions, you can develop a content model that is used in your [[= product_name =]] installation.
-Learn more and create or modify Content Types.
+Learn more and create or modify content types.

 [[= cards([
     "content_management/content_model",